27rohitb/27rohitb.github.io/python/concepts.md

 ```

 ## Closure:
-The ability of inner function to access vars inside of outer function , which could be outside the inner fucntion's scope normally.
+The ability of inner function to access vars inside of outer function , which could be outside the inner function's scope normally.